BrendanMolloy/milestone1/README.md

 -----------------------
 Testing
 -----------------------
+Compatibility:
+Testing was carried out on Google Chrome, Mozilla Firefox, Microsoft Edge, and Opera browsers.
+Devices tested on included a Microsoft Surface Book 2 (Windows 10 OS), desktop and tablet mode, a Sony Xperia phone (Android 7 OS), and an Amazon fire 5 tablet.
+Testing on these platforms involved checking that layout did not become warped, links still worked, audio clips still functioned, etc.
+The only found iisue was that the smoot scrolling efect was not compatible with Microsoft Edge.

 Resolved Issues:
 +Discovered that landing background image was not working correctly as the style.css file was improperly referenced in the index.html file.
 +Video player no longer breaks alignment at smaller resolutions.